Istanbul Food Guide

 Photo credit: Bizce Kuru

-You can get a wallop of protein from combining the beans with köfte (meatballs) or roasted meat.
-If, however, you’re feeling adventurous, the offal dishes are magnificent in their own right – whether that be liver, brains, feet, tongue, or head.
+Add a wallop of protein with köfte (meatballs) or roasted meat.
+If you are feeling bolder, the offal dishes hold their own, whether liver, brains, feet, tongue, or head.
+Eating light?
+Pair the beans with frothy ayran, pickled veggies, or salad.

 Address: Yenibosna Merkez, Köyceğiz Sk.
 5A, 34197 Bahçelievler